 Fashion has always been a hot topic of conversation – and the fact that it’s constantly evolving makes it all the more fascinating.

-In Ancient Egypt, people wore wax or perfume cones on their heads to hide their body odour; in the 15th century, men and women wore long pointy shoes that were 50% longer than the length of their feet; and in the 19th century, men wore corsets.
+In Ancient Egypt people wore wax or perfume cones on their heads to hide their body odour; in the 15th century people wore long pointy shoes that were 50% longer than the length of their feet; and in the 19th century men wore corsets.
 Fast-forward to the 20th and 21st centuries and we’ve seen everything from cloche hats and shoulder pads to hotpants and wedge trainers.

-Some fashion trends have been lost forever, while others have cycled back around, such as 90s baggy jeans and quirky, patterned shirts.
+Some fashion trends have been lost forever, while others have circled back around, such as 90s baggy jeans and quirky, patterned shirts.

 A couple of the best places to learn about the history of fashion are the Victoria and Albert (V&A) Museum in London and the Fashion Museum in Bath – both of which have free entry.
-Reading books and magazines from the fashion period that you’re interested in can be helpful too, as can taking courses – such as the free History of Royal Fashion course from Future Learn.
+Reading books and magazines from the fashion period that you’re interested in can be helpful too, as can taking courses – such as the History of Colour in Fashion course from Udemy.

 10. Forensics

-Forensic scientists might examine fingerprints, handwriting, paint or chemicals, and digital evidence – among many other things – to piece crimes together.
+Forensic scientists might examine fingerprints, handwriting, paint or chemicals, and digital evidence – among many other things – to piece crime scenes together.
 This insider’s guide from the BBC provides some insight into what it’s actually like to work in the field.

 While you might not be considering a career in forensic science, it can still make for an intriguing topic of study for anyone who’d like a deeper understanding of how crimes are solved.